syafiqoarashy/os222/links.md

 A youtube video tutorial on how to make Linux as secure, private, and anonymous as we can.

 9. [Cybersecurity Fundamentals](https://www.youtube.com/watch?v=5MMoxyK1Y9o)<br>
 A video about the introduction of cybersecurity.
-The video talks alot about the basic concepts.
+The video talks alot about the basic concepts of cybersecurity.

 <br>
 <hr>